Molecular Biology Text

 Chromosome abnormalities can be numerical or structural and usually occur as a result of cell

-errors.
+division errors.
 Fluorescent in situ hybridization utilizes a mixture of multi-colored

 fluorescent labeled probes to assess cells for chromosome abnormalities.